chazzka/clanekforest/clanek.md

  This service called Novelty is making two main alteration concepts:

  1. When selecting a sample from the given data, to randomly selecting the sample of a given *batch size*,  the evaluation of range for each dimension was added.
- 2. When the split point is calculated, random dimension is chosen and the split point is taken from the evaluated range (and not the data itself)
+ 2. When the split point is calculated, random dimension is chosen and the split point is taken from the evaluated range (and not the data itself).

 The evaluation of a range starts by simply selecting some initial (either random or user defined) range for each dimension of N-dimensional problem.
 This range should be reasonable enough to allow all the domain space to be separated correctly.
-After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, like in the original article) and a random value is chosen of the
+After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, like in the original article) and a random value is chosen of the selected range.
+When selecting groups for the next nodes, the groups is evaluated